Ricinus

 Ricinus communis, the castor bean or castor oil plant, is a species of perennial flowering plant in the spurge family, Euphorbiaceae.
 It is the sole species in the monotypic genus, Ricinus, and subtribe, Ricininae.

 Its seed is the castor bean, which despite the term is not a bean (as it is not the seed of a member of the family Fabaceae).
-Castor is indigenous to the southeastern Mediterranean Basin, East Africa, and India, but is widespread throughout tropical regions (and widely grown elsewhere as an ornamental plant).
+Castor is native to the Horn of Africa, but it is now widespread throughout tropical regions (and widely grown elsewhere as an ornamental plant).

 Castor seed is the source of castor oil, which has a wide variety of uses.
-The seeds contain between 40% and 60% oil that is rich in triglycerides, mainly ricinolein.
+The seeds contain 40–60% oil that is rich in triglycerides, mainly ricinolein.
 The seed also contains ricin, a highly potent water-soluble toxin.

 Description

 Ricinus communis can vary greatly in its growth habit and appearance.
 The variability has been increased by breeders who have selected a range of cultivars for leaf and flower colours, and for oil production.
 It is a fast-growing, suckering shrub that can reach the size of a small tree, around 12 m, but it is not cold hardy.

 The glossy leaves are 15–45 cm long, long-stalked, alternate and palmate with five to twelve deep lobes with coarsely toothed segments.
 In some varieties they start off dark reddish purple or bronze when young, gradually changing to a dark green, sometimes with a reddish tinge, as they mature.
 The leaves of some other varieties are green practically from the beginning, whereas in yet others a pigment masks the green color of all the chlorophyll-bearing parts, leaves, stems and young fruit, so that they remain a dramatic purple-to-reddish-brown throughout the life of the plant.
 Plants with the dark leaves can be found growing next to those with green leaves, so there is most likely only a single gene controlling the production of the pigment in some varieties.
 The stems and the spherical, spiny seed capsules also vary in pigmentation.
 The fruit capsules of some varieties are more showy than the flowers.

 The flowers lack petals and are unisexual (male and female) where both types are borne on the same plant (monoecious) in terminal panicle-like inflorescences of green or, in some varieties, shades of red.
 The male flowers are numerous, yellowish-green with prominent creamy stamens; the female flowers, borne at the tips of the spikes, lie within the immature spiny capsules, are relatively few in number and have prominent red stigmas.

 The fruit is a spiny, greenish (to reddish-purple) capsule containing large, oval, shiny, bean-like, highly poisonous seeds with variable brownish mottling.
 Castor seeds have a warty appendage called the caruncle, which is a type of elaiosome.
 The caruncle promotes the dispersal of the seed by ants (myrmecochory).

 It reproduces with a mixed pollination system which favors selfing by geitonogamy but at the same time can be an out-crosser by anemophily (wind pollination) or entomophily (insect pollination).